Tyrn/wei/the-insider-en.typ

      It was  getting dark quickly.
 There  was no way to  fix the car.
 A dog behind the  boysenberry fence tried to compensate for a  lacking fire alarm.
 More and more dogs were joining  it.
-As for the  people - the village seemed to be dead.
+As for the  people---the village seemed to be dead.

      "Hei," Bemish shouted, "is anybody there?"